lisphilar/covid19-sir/.github/ISSUE_TEMPLATE/need-documentation.md

 ---
 name: Need documentation
-about: If you need documentation or example codes, plese use this template.
+about: If you need documentation or example codes, please use this template.
 title: '[Docs] '
 labels: documentation
 assignees: ''